monome/docs/serialosc/troubleshooting.md

 - your grid/arc is displaying a light burst when you plug it into your computer, which means its receiving power over USB
 	- if your grid/arc is *not* displaying a light burst when you plug it into your computer, then the unit is not receiving power -- please try another cable and/or USB port
-- your grid/arc is simply not visible in any apps designed to connect with it, eg. the 'Grid' section of Mark Eats Sequencer's preferences or the dropdown menu in the Max test patchers
+- your grid/arc is simply not visible in any apps designed to connect with it, eg. the dropdown menu in the Max test patchers
 	- if your grid/arc *is* visible to these applications and is successfully connecting but perhaps MIDI out from these applications isn't working the way you expect, then you do not need to perform any of the steps in this section -- instead, please consult MIDI routing documentation for those environments

-### MacOS
+### macOS

-1. On your Mac, open Activity Monitor and search `serialosc`. you should see entries for both `serialosc-detector` and `serialoscd`. if you do not, then serialosc is not installed.
+1. On your Mac, open Activity Monitor and search `serialosc`.
+You should see entries for both `serialosc-detector` and `serialoscd`.
+If you do not, then serialosc is not installed.

 2. Once you confirm serialosc is installed, please connect your grid/arc and open Terminal.
     - execute `ls -lrt /dev/tty.usb*`